lenverrrn/lenverrrn/README.md

-- 👋 Hi, I’m @lenverrrn
+- 👋 Hi, I’m @len_v3rrn.
-- 👀 I’m interested in ...
+- 👀 I’m interested in developing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning js (no big deal)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on (not sure yet)
-- 📫 How to reach me ...
+- 📫 How to reach me (can't)

 <!---
 lenverrrn/lenverrrn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.